3mdeb/news-and-ideas/blog/content/post/2020-07-06-qubesos-fwupd-core.md

 The next step of the development process will be replacing the static paths of fwupd with the dynamic ones, that will depend on the fwupd version.
-Soon we will add heads update and capsule update support.
+Soon we will add [heads update](http://osresearch.net/Installing-Heads.html) and UEFI capsule update support.
 As well we want to implement installation by the qubes-builder.

 ## Summary